openrewrite/rewrite-docs/docs/recipes/java/spring/data/usetlsjdbcconnectionstring.md

 | `Integer` | port | The TLS-enabled port to use. | `1234` |
 | `String` | attribute | A connection attribute, if any, indicating to the JDBC provider that this is a TLS connection. | `sslConnection=true` |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.UseTlsJdbcConnectionStringExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---